256dpi/arduino-mqtt/README.md

 - **`boolean connected()`**

-Returns if the client is currently connected.
+Checks if the client is currently connected.

 - **`void disconnect()`**